 Check for outages

-There may be an unexpected outage on the Telstra network in your area, or it might be disruption due to maintenance.
-You can check this via Telstra Outages.
+If your broadband isn’t working, it might be because of an unexpected outage on the Telstra network in your area, or it might be disruption due to maintenance.

 Use the Smart Troubleshooting Tool

-If there are no known outages or service disruptions, you can try fixing it yourself with our Smart Troubleshooting Tool.
+If there aren’t any known outages or service disruptions in your area, you can try fixing it yourself with our Smart Troubleshooting Tool.

 To find the Smart Troubleshooting tool in the Telstra 24x7® App:

-- Open the Telstra 24x7® App and select Support
+1. Open the Telstra 24x7® App and tap Support

 Check your modem connection: